 Infrared asphalt repair (IR) is an advanced and highly effective asphalt repair method that uses an infrared heating unit for in-place heating of the old asphalt.
 It softens and becomes more workable, and new asphalt is added so it can fuse with the old material.
 If you need quick hot asphalt repair, then this is the solution for you.

-Asphalt Specialties offers premium asphalt maintenance & repair solutions for commercial and residential pavements to protect your investment in Magic Valley, Idaho.
+Asphalt Specialties offers premium asphalt maintenance & repair solutions for commercial and residential pavement to protect your investment in Magic Valley, Idaho.
 Click here to get your free estimate.

 If you want to learn more about this contemporary asphalt repair technique, read the eight facts below.